broccolijs/broccoli/docs/hardlink-issue.md

 If you are using a plugin that depends on an older, affected version of some package, please kindly send them a pull request updating their dependency.

-## Possible Future `npm unpublish`
+## Possible `npm unpublish` In The Future

 It is possible to encounter the data loss issue in the future, for instance if you are using a plugin whose dependency spec hasn't been updated.
-But I don't want people to still have to worry about this problem months from now.
+I don't want people to still have to worry about this problem months from now.

 So I'm considering yanking all affected versions from npm (using `npm unpublish`) at some point, perhaps two to three weeks from now.

 The older versions would still be tagged on their git repositories if you desperately need them.
-Note that `npm` (wisely) does not allow us to overwrite previously released versions with fixed versions; we can only delete them.
+Note that npm (wisely) does not allow us to overwrite previously released versions with fixed versions; we can only delete them.

-Please tell me on [Twitter](https://twitter.com/jo_liss) or [email](mailto:joliss42@gmail.com) whether or not you think this is a good idea.
+Please let me know on [Twitter](https://twitter.com/jo_liss) or [email](mailto:joliss42@gmail.com) whether or not you think this is a good idea.